Please Read (or Scroll) to Bottom To Continue

-The average title win score of our Grand Victor graduates is 191.5, so leave this section knowing that in the world of the Doberman, no one from hobby breeder to those who claim to be professionals have been able to put together the quality in programs or the canine minds offered by the House of Hoytt.
-NO ONE!
+The average title win score of our Grand Victor & Presidents Choice graduates 191.5, so leave this section knowing that in the world of the Doberman, no one from hobby breeder to those who claim to be professionals have been able to put together the detailing these programs represent NO ONE!

 There is no better development center in the world for the Doberman than Camp Hoytt.